The Virtual Currency Regulation Review: Cayman Islands

 As income derived from intellectual property assets are considered to be at higher risk of profit shifting from higher to lower (or zero) tax jurisdictions, a more rigorous requirement applies to certain entities that carry on intellectual property business.
 Virtual assets issued by entities located in the Cayman Islands will need to consider the potential requirement to maintain physical substance in the Cayman Islands, depending on where the intellectual property is held.

-The VASPL is not yet in force at the time of writing.
+The registration element of the VASPA is in force at the time of writing.
+The licensing and existing licensee notification elements are not yet in force but are expected to take effect by the end of 2021.
 Regulatory guidance is expected from CIMA as to the licensing process, fees and minimum requirements for VASPs.